DJF3/Webex-Message-space-archiver/README.md

 **Sorting**: of archived messages.
 > **sortoldnew = yes**

-- "yes"   : (default) last message at the bottom (like in the Teams client)
+- "yes"   : (default) last message at the bottom (like in the Webex client)
 - "no"     : latest message at the top

 ---